Ann Li (tennis)

-Ann Li (born June 26, 2000) is an American tennis player.
-She has a career-high ranking by the Women's Tennis Association (WTA) of No. 44 in the world, and was the runner-up at the 2017 Junior Wimbledon Championships.
+Ann Li (李吉妮; born June 26, 2000) is an American tennis player.
+She has a career-high singles WTA singles ranking of world No. 33 and a doubles ranking of No. 149, both achieved on 27 October 2025.
+Li has won two singles titles on the WTA Tour and three titles on the ITF Women's Circuit.

+Li was a finalist at the 2017 Wimbledon girls' singles final.

 Personal background

 Li was born into a sports family.
+Her father, who played soccer in college, is from Changchun, while her mother, who ran track in college, is from Suzhou.
 Her aunt was a professional speed skater in China.
-Her father played soccer in college, while her mother ran track in college.

-Tennis career
+Career

 2017

-Li reached her first Junior Grand Slam singles final in 2017 at Wimbledon.
+Li reached her first junior major singles final in 2017 at Wimbledon.
 In the first all-American girls' final since 1979, the unseeded Li lost to third seed Claire Liu, in three sets.
 Two weeks later, Li won her first professional title on the ITF Circuit, a $15k tournament in Evansville, Indiana.

 2018

-Li entered the Kentucky Championships where she defeated Renata Zarazúa, Julia Glushko, Anastasia Nefedova, Jessica Pegula before losing to Asia Muhammad, in straight sets.
+Li entered the Lexington Challenger where she defeated Renata Zarazúa, Julia Glushko, Anastasia Nefedova, Jessica Pegula, before losing to Asia Muhammad, in straight sets.

-She participated at the Koser Challenge where she defeated former British No. 1, Heather Watson, and Wimbledon finalist, Sabine Lisicki, but lost to Madison Brengle in the quarterfinals.
-In the ITF Templeton, she eliminated fellow wildcard Sophia Whittle but lost to Sofya Zhuk.
+She participated at the Landisville Challenge where she defeated former British No. 1, Heather Watson, and Wimbledon finalist, Sabine Lisicki, but lost to Madison Brengle in the quarterfinals.
+In the ITF Templeton Pro, she eliminated fellow wildcard Sophia Whittle but lost to Sofya Zhuk.
 She tried to qualify for the US Open but lost to Marie Bouzková.
 She then entered an ITF event in Texas where she lost to Naomi Broady.
-Her best result after the US Open was at the ITF Stockton where she beat Jovana Jaksic and Lauren Davis, before yet again falling to Madison Brengle.
+Her best result after the US Open was at Stockton where she beat Jovana Jakšić and Lauren Davis, before yet again falling to Madison Brengle.
 In Templeton, she won against Nicole Gibbs before losing to Hailey Baptiste.

-2020: Grand Slam debut, US Open third round, top 100 debut
+2020: US Open third round, top 100

 At the Australian Open, Li played in the main draw of a Grand Slam tournament for the first time, after winning all of her qualifying matches.
 She advanced to the second round, where she lost to the eventual champion, Sofia Kenin.

-Li reached a Grand Slam third round for the first time in her career at the US Open defeating 13th seed Alison Riske.
+Li reached a third round of a major for the first time in her career at the US Open defeating 13th seed Alison Riske.
 She reached the top 100 at world No. 97, on 9 November 2020.

-2021: Australian Open third round, maiden title, top 50 debut
+2021: First title, Australian third round

 Li reached a third round of a Grand Slam championship for the second time at the Australian Open.
 She then lost to seventh seed Aryna Sabalenka.
+She also reached the second round at the 2021 French Open on her debut at this major.

-Li won her maiden WTA title at the Tenerife Ladies Open, defeating Camila Osorio in the final in straight sets.
+Li won her maiden WTA Tour title at the Tenerife Ladies Open, defeating Camila Osorio in the final, in straight sets.
 With this title, her ranking rose into the top 50 for the first time, reaching a new career-high of world No. 48, on 25 October 2021.
-Due to her rise, in November, she was nominated on the list for the “2021 WTA Newcomer of the Year”.
+In November, she was nominated on the list for the "2021 WTA Newcomer of the Year".